dessygil/HouseParty/README.md

 7. Make sure you have a song playing in Spotify for this app to work

 ## What will be added
+-change all components to functional
+-add background to the  site
+-add flavicon
+-make actual music play from the app itself
+-Work with podcasts too
--Spotipy to be used as the library to access spotify
+-Spotipy to be used as the library to access spotify -In app messages